-Members contribute £1 a week to TBF (this has not increased since 1994).
+Members contribute £1.25 a week to TBF.
 All benefits are available not only to the member but also to their partner and dependent children.
 Where staff have contributed for long enough, they gain free membership in retirement.

 There is a wide range of benefits offered by TBF, which include:

 Some of the main fund is specially earmarked and you will find more details on the Memorials and Bequests page.